Here at Leap in! we are often asked if the NDIS covers respite care. The answer is yes.

-You may have heard the term “Short term accommodation (STA) and assistance” used in relation to the NDIS.
-This is a broad description covering various types of short-term accommodation supports which also includes respite care.
+You may have heard the term “short term accommodation (STA) and assistance” used in relation to the NDIS.
+This is a broad description covering various types of short-term accommodation supports which also include respite care.

 How does respite care under the NDIS work?

 Respite care is designed to support ongoing caring arrangements between participants and their unpaid carers.

 Respite care is generally funded for up to 14 days at a time.
 Longer-term arrangements require a different type of NDIS funding (Medium Term Accommodation or Supported Independent Living).

 Funding for STA and Assistance (Inc. Respite) appears under Core supports – Assistance with Daily Life in your NDIS Plan.
 If you have this budget, then you can choose to use some of these funds to purchase respite.

 All basic expenses in a 24-hour period related to providing the service including: